-Since then pickleball has been considered one of the fastest growing sports in America with over 4 million players.
+Since then pickleball has been considered one of the fastest-growing sports in America with over 4 million players.
 Now USAPA has almost 40,000 active players registered with them.

 Now the question arises if it will ever be an Olympic sport.

 And the answer is pretty simple yes.
 The International Olympic Committee has certain criteria to include any sports.
-According to that criteria, any men’s sports must be played in at least 75 countries on 4 continents and for women, it must be played in at least 40 countries across 3 continents.
-But by now pickleball has not reached that stage yet.
+According to that criteria, any men’s sports must be played in at least 75 countries on 4 continents, and for women, it must be played in at least 40 countries across 3 continents.
+But now pickleball has not reached that stage yet.
 But speculations are that till 2028 pickleball will fulfill those criteria and be calculated in the Los Angeles Olympics.

 Will Pickleball debut at the 2024 Olympics?

-Despite all the popularity and ever-growing profile, pickleball still has not attained the level to be included in Olympics.
+Despite all the popularity and ever-growing profile, pickleball still has not attained the level to be included in the Olympics.
 USAPA needs to take some serious steps to fulfill its Olympic Goals.

 Currently, most of its players are US based and it’s not very popular in Europe and Africa.
 If USAPA plans to debut at the 2028 Olympics it needs to grow in other continents as well.
 Currently, there are players registered with USAPA from 48 countries.

-Is Pickleball Played worldwide?
+Is Pickleball Played Worldwide?

 Yes, pickleball has been played in more than 40 countries across the Globe.
 It is also getting popular in East Africa, North America, Asia, and Canada.
 But it has most of its players based in the USA.
 In fact, its popularity is increasing at the rate of 21.3% per annum in the United States.
 The World Pickleball Federation is taking steps to organize events on 4 continents of the World.